How do you know you've got bad breath?

 Use a toothbrush with soft bristles, and take your time to clean the teeth and scrape the tongue.

-though this does not replace brushing your teeth, no matter what your friends tell you.
+You can also rinse with anti bacterial mouthwash, though this does not replace brushing your teeth, no matter what your friends tell you.
 Visit a dentist.

 So, after reading this article you've been diligent and keeping away from the garlic and brushing furiously, but the bad breath persists?